Life is filled with challenges. Some are fun, some are not so fun. And when you’re a kid, they can be even harder.

 “I think the outdoors is the best place to learn,” Janine Emmets says.
 “There’s something about being outside and away from technology, the schedule and being in nature.
 You develop deeper relationships with people.
 You notice people more.
 Being outside really brings out a lot of our true selves.”

 The only valley visible from space, nestled between the San Juan and Sangre de Cristo mountains, the San Luis is a riding destination about to bloom.
-The Prong Horn Trail, Stone Quarry, Monte Vista, Del Norte, the trails are growing so this group is out to grow the riders as well.
-The 12 Hours of Penitente, at Penitente Canyon, another destination trail riding area, has become a fundraiser for the composite team from three valley high schools, The RGC Rattlers, who are training, building skills and helping each other along the way.
+The trails in Monte Vista and Del Norte are growing, so this group is out to grow the riders as well.
+The 12 Hours of Penitence at Penitente Canyon, another destination trail riding area, has become a fundraiser for the composite team from three valley high schools.
+The RGC Rattlers are training, building skills and helping each other along the way.

-“We have this great trail system, but we don’t have a huge population of riders in the valley,” Brian Stevenson says, a Rattlers coach.
+“We have this great trail system, but we don’t have a huge population of riders in the valley,” Brian Stevenson, a Rattlers coach, says.
 “The adults are having a blast, so we decided this is an opportunity to get the kids involved in something they’ll do for the rest for their lives.”